 Alyssa Bowen, Social Media Editor, is an anti-racist activist and PhD candidate in Global History at UNC.
 She studies the Cold War, the Western European and Latin American Lefts, international solidarity, and human rights history.
 Alyssa has been involved in anti-racist activism on campus and within the labor movement.
 You can learn more about activism at UNC by following @takeactionch or @strikedownsam on Twitter or by visiting silencesam.com.
 Follow Alyssa on Twitter at @alyssaannbowen.

-William Horne, Executive Editor, is a PhD candidate at The George Washington University researching the relationship of race to labor, freedom, and capitalism in post-Civil War Louisiana.
-His research interests include systems of power revolving around concepts of race, labor, identity, carcerality, capitalism, pedagogy, religion, the state, and empire.
+William Horne, Associate Editor, is a PhD candidate at The George Washington University researching the relationship of race to labor, freedom, and capitalism in post-Civil War Louisiana.
+His research interests include systems of power revolving around concepts of race, labor, capitalism, incarceration, and the state.
 He is a former high school teacher, barista, and warehouse worker and is an avid home gardener.
 His dissertation, “Carceral State: Baton Rouge and its Plantation Environs Across Emancipation,” examines the ways in which white supremacy and capitalism each depended on restricting black freedom in the aftermath of slavery.
 He can be contacted here and followed on Twitter at @wihorne.